Aditya-Rajgor/Personal-Projects/Titanic ML Problem/README.md

 ## Brief Overview
-There are **missing values**, some hidden but important features like name **Prefix,Family Size**,which plays good role predicting person's survive chance, we imputed missing values with **Random Forest Regressor** which is way more accurate than filling with **Mean,Median or most frequent value(Mode)**.
+In data set there are **missing values**, some hidden but important features like name **Prefix,Family Size**,which plays good role predicting person's survive chance, we imputed missing values with **Random Forest Regressor** which is way more accurate than filling with **Mean,Median or most frequent value(Mode)**.
 Then we used different models and tune them and pick the best model for our final prediction.
 ```sh